 Who is this for?

-Aboriginal and/or Torres Strait Islander-led projects that benefit Australian Indigenous peoples, communities or place through the practice and preservation of Aboriginal and Torres Strait Islander knowledge systems.
+Aboriginal and/or Torres Strait Islander-led projects that benefit Australian Indigenous peoples, communities or place.
+The project should contribute to solving a significant challenge through the practice and preservation of Aboriginal and Torres Strait Islander knowledge systems.

 About the program

-• the Aboriginal and Torres Strait Islander Knowledge Systems Prize.
+• the practice of Aboriginal and Torres Strait Islander knowledge systems

 Check if you can apply

-To be eligible for an Aboriginal and Torres Strait Islander Knowledge Systems Prize, a nominee must:
+To be eligible for a Knowledge Systems Prize, nominees must:

 • be an Australian citizen or permanent resident of Australia